 Supportive

 Leaders and Managers need to be accessible and approachable to provide support to their employees during this time.
-While in most cases face to face contact and interaction is currently limited or completely unavailable, the vast array of technology we have access to allows us to be ever present with our co-workers and team.
-Be supportive, be there to listen, talk and check in.
-Unlike most situations, now is the time where even those employees who don’t normally come to you for support may well be the ones that need it the most now.
+While in most cases face to face contact and interaction is currently limited or unavailable, the vast array of technology we have access to allows us to be ever present with our co-workers and team.

 Realist

-It’s important to display a balance between positivity and optimism, with realism.
-Manage expectations of your team and try hard not to over or underestimate situations during this time period.
 The Covid-19 crisis is such an unprecedented situation one which nobody has experienced before, nor do we have specific answers, timescales or a crystal ball to tell us how things will look when we hit the recovery phase.
 So it’s crucial not to answer questions you don’t know the answer to and don’t try over-sell or exaggerate the situation without knowing the reality of what may become.
-Your team will appreciate and think more highly of you to be honest with them and deliver a realistic view on the current situation while also remaining positive and optimistic.
+Your team will appreciate and think more highly of you being honest with them and delivering a realistic view on the current situation, whilst also remaining positive and optimistic.

 Human

-Final point to remember… as quoted by Rag n Bone Man “We’re only human after all…” And that’s true and key to focus on!
+Final point to remember… as quoted by Rag n Bone Man “We’re only human after all…”, and that’s true and key to focus on!
 This time is challenging for us all so don’t put too much pressure on yourself and make sure to look after yourself while looking after your team.

-As Leaders you will be experiencing the highs and lows of this rollercoaster ride yourself, but also those of your team.
+As leaders you will be experiencing the highs and lows of this rollercoaster ride yourself, but also those of your team.
 Take time out to relax, reflect and take stock.

-As cheesy as it may sound We are all in this together and we will get through to the recovery phase in time, but only if we take the appropriate steps and have the right mindset.
+As cheesy as it may sound, we are all in this together and we will get through to the recovery phase in time, but only if we take the appropriate steps and have the right mindset.

 We hope you have found this article useful.